 The program is taught by Syracuse University School of Architecture faculty and is structured so students can produce the beginnings of an architecture program application portfolio.
 During the course of the program students will develop spatial and formal design skills, learn drawing techniques, explore cutting-edge software, and conduct hands-on model making.
 This intense and exciting taste of architectural study also includes filed trips to explore significant buildings, guest lectures by faculty members, discussions with current School of Architecture students, and a workshop for putting together a portfolio.
 Students frequently present their work for discussion and critiques during the course of the program, including a final design review with a School of Architecture faculty panel, and a closing exhibition for students, faculty, friends and families.

-*Students must be 15 years of age by the orientation and move-in date, preferred rising senior status.
+*Students must be a minimum of 15 years of age by the orientation and move-in date, preferred Rising Senior status.
 All applications are individually evaluated for admittance to this program.